person smoking a cigarette for nicotine addiction

 Overcrowding

-Allowing a large number of people in your establishment, while good for business can also encourage aggressive behavior.
-When people are placed too closely together while drinking alcohol can increase the risk of outbursts due to accidental touching, bumping, and drink spilling.
+While good for business, allowing a large number of people in your establishment can also encourage aggressive behavior.
+When people are placed too closely together while drinking alcohol, the risk of outbursts due to accidental touching, bumping, and drink spilling increases.
 Instead, your establishment should focus on a maximum limit (written in your house policy and enforced by door staff) that allows for comfortable movement of your patrons in the establishment and to and from their seats to the bar or restrooms.

 Physical Destruction, Sex, or Drug Use in the Bathrooms